Odisha adds 745 fresh COVID-19 cases, six fatalities

-Both the districts combined together accounted for almost 56% of the new cases while five districts did not log any positive cases.
+Both the districts combined together accounted for almost 56% of the new cases while five districts did not log any positive case.

 With 745 added to the tally, the state’s COVID-19 tally rose to 10,15,083.
 With six fresh fatalities, the death toll climbed to 8,084, said officials of the State health and family welfare department.